$0 Your Child's Top 5 Education Rights Under NZ Law

 This file serves two purposes.
 It makes your Ministry complaint credible and actionable — an officer who receives a well-documented complaint with attached evidence can move much faster than one who has to piece together what happened.
 And if the Ministry pathway does not resolve the issue, the same file becomes the foundation of your Ombudsman complaint or Human Rights Commission filing without starting from scratch.

 The New Zealand Special Education Parent Rights Compass maps the complete escalation funnel from classroom dispute to Ministry complaint to the Crown-level watchdogs, with template letter language for each stage.
-Most families who use the pathway correctly resolve their disputes before reaching the Ombudsman — but knowing the full road ahead changes how you build your case from the start.
+A well-documented complaint may resolve before reaching the Ombudsman, but knowing the full road ahead changes how you build your case from the start.

 Get Your Free Your Child's Top 5 Education Rights Under NZ Law